Professional Development for Mason Advisors

 The Mason Academic Advisor Network (MAAN) was formed to help promote advisor collaboration, advisor development, and disseminate information to all undergraduate academic advisors in a timely fashion.
 In principle the Network includes all academic advisors at Mason and is governed by a Steering Committee that represents all schools and colleges concerned with academic advising.
 MAAN is committed to implementing ideas and programs to strengthen undergraduate advising at Mason.

-All new advisors are added to the MAAN listserv during Academic Advisor Onboarding.
+All new advisors are added to the MAAN listserv after they submit the new advisor form.
 If for any reason you are not on the listserv, there is a form to join on the MAAN website.

 Other Mason Opportunities for Professional Development